masonJamesWheeler/masonJamesWheeler/README.md

 -  I’m looking to collaborate on open-source projects
 -  Ask me about Embedded Systems, Robotics, and Software Development
 -  How to reach me: masewheeler@outlook.com
-- ⚡ Fun fact: passionette about stoicism and philosophy
+- ⚡ Fun fact: passionate about stoicism and philosophy

 ## Skills: